spex-xray/pyspextools/doc/source/data.rst

 Spectra and response matrices are not always delivered in their most optimal form.
 They, for example, contain bad channels or channels with zero response.
 In addition, spectra and responses can be optimized for storage, calculation speed and statistical accuracy.
-The pyspex.data module contains functions to filter or optimize spectra and response matrices with respect to their originals.
+The pyspextools.data module contains functions to filter or optimize spectra and response matrices with respect to their originals.

 .. currentmodule:: pyspextools.data